IreneKilgannon/WSAA-coursework/README.md

     value and suit of each card printed.

 * assignment03-cso.py
     * Write a program that retrieves the dataset for the "Exchequer Account (Historical Series)" from the CSO, and stores it into a file called "cso.json".

-## wsaa-project

-This directory will contain a large project that will be set in week 7 or week 8.

-This project will be an application that:
-    * Retrieves data from and interacts with an API in the cloud
-    * Creates and consumes your own API
-    * Does something you decide
+* assignment04-github.py
+    * Write a program that reads a file from a repository.
+The program should replace all instances of "Andrew" with my name, "Irene".
+Commit and push those changes back to the repository.
+    * This is the [repository](https://github.com/IreneKilgannon/wsaa-assignment4) and [text.txt](https://github.com/IreneKilgannon/wsaa-assignment4/blob/main/text.txt) file used for this assignment.

 ## Prerequisites